 MiniTool Partition Recovery

-You don’t have to explain how it happened, but you do have to know that there’s a free data recovery software made just for the job.
+You don’t have to explain how it happened, but you do have to know that there’s free data recovery software made just for the job.

-MiniTool Partition Recovery is geared towards recovering data from entire lost partitions.
-With an easy to grasp user interface and the ability to generate recovery reports that help you figure out what happened along the way to aid your quest to recover those cherished memories of yours.
+MiniTool Partition Recovery is geared towards recovering data from entire lost partitions, with an easy-to-grasp user interface and the ability to generate recovery reports that help you figure out what happened along the way to aid your quest to recover those cherished memories of yours.

 MiniTool Partition Recovery is available on almost all iterations of Microsoft Windows, up to Windows 10.